Kastamonu Province: History

 It is not definitively known when Kastamonu was first founded.
 However, some sources dating back to the Early Middle Ages refer to the province.
 There are also some archeological findings that date to about 100,000 years that suggest the region was inhabited at that time.

 There are many ideas about the derivation of the name Kastamonu:

 According to the first view, it should be considered that the name Kastamonu is Turkishized from the name Paphlagonía[Greek "land of Paphlagon (people)"].
 The region covering the West Black Sea and Central Black Sea regions was called Paphlagonia before the Turks.
 Today, Kastamonu, Sinop, Bartın, Çankırı and Karabük are located in this region, while parts of Çorum, Bolu, Zonguldak and Samsun provinces remain within the region.
 The Paphlagonians, who dominated this region in 1000 BC, gave their name to this geography.

 According to a second opinion, the city of Kastamonu took its name from the name Kastama, which was used for the same region in the Hittite period.
 The name Kastama turned into Kastamonu over time.

+Taşköprü is a district of Kastamonu province.
+The Taşköprü district takes its name from the 68-meter-long Stone Bridge, which is estimated to have been built in pre-Roman times on Gökırmak and is still in use.

 According to another view, the city of Kastamonu took its name from the combination of the words Gas and Tumanna.
 Gas, or better known as Kashkas, are among the first settlers of Kastamonu.
 Tumanna is the name of a city/region located on Kastamonu at that time.
 The combination of these two words took the form of Kastamonu over time.

 According to a third opinion, the city of Kastamonu took its name from the combination of the words Kastra and Komnen.
 The word Kastra means "castle" in Latin.
 The Komnens are a Byzantine Dynasty and the settlers of this region during the Byzantine period.
 These two words took the form of Kastamonu over time.

 With the weakening of the Macedon kings, the Paphlagonia and Bithynia regions were engulfed by the newly formed Pontus kingdom.
 After the fall of the Pontus kingdom in first century BC, the area was incorporated by the Roman Empire by joining Paphlagonia with Bithynia.
 The capital center of this new city-state was Pompeiopolis, of which the remains still stand near Tasköprü District in Kastamonu.